contentpipeline/docker/README.md

 1. Search and Relevancy Engines
 1. Analytics and Personalization

-The docker files in this repo are ones we've created in relation to our focuse areas.
+The docker files in this repo are ones we've created in relation to our focus areas.
 We hope you find them useful.